Vanessa22400/Preventive_Health_Analytics/README3.md

 This pattern is common in healthcare systems and suggests that **a small number of high-risk individuals may drive a large share of total healthcare spending**.

-These observations motivated the following analyses, including **risk cohort segmentation, clustering and causal inference**, to better understand which factors contribute most to high medical expenses.
+These observations motivated the following analyses, including risk cohort segmentation, clustering and causal inference, to better understand which factors contribute most to high medical expenses.
----

-## Exploratory Data Analysis

-The exploratory analysis revealed a highly **skewed distribution of healthcare costs**.

-Most individuals generate moderate medical expenses, while a small portion of the population generates very high costs.

-This pattern is common in healthcare systems and suggests that **targeted prevention strategies can have a large impact**.

 ---